kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 ##### Locked Vesting

-- If the values are not all zeros (no Locked Vesting), then the values must have a frequency greater than 0, and the total amount of tokens vested must be greater than 0.
+- If the values are not all zeros (no Locked Vesting), then:
+    - Frequency must be greater than 0
+    - Total amount of tokens vested (cliffUnlockAmount + amountPerPeriod \* numberOfPeriod) must be greater than 0

 ##### Token Supply

-- If you want to set a total supply of 1,000,000,000 (1B) tokens, then the pre-migration supply must be 1B and the post-migration supply must be 1B.
+- If specified:
+    - Leftover receiver must be a valid non-default PublicKey
     - Post-migration supply must not exceed pre-migration supply
+    - Pre-migration supply must be sufficient to cover minimum base supply with buffer
+    - Post-migration supply must be sufficient to cover minimum base supply without buffer

+##### Token Update Authority

+- Must be either Mutable (0) or Immutable (1)

 ---